skylarcruz/TrashStasherGame/README.md

 determining the best path to catch you.
 Stay out of sight long enough and they will give up and return to wandering the map.
 The longer the round goes on, the more dogs appear.

 Use powerups to avoid the dogs.
-Powerups include
+Powerups include: <br />
-Dig: Facing a wall with an empty space on the opposite side, use to dig under the wall to escape dead ends Speed Up: Increases speed of your raccoon for a faster getaway
+*Dig: Facing a wall with an empty space on the opposite side, use to dig under the wall to escape dead ends <br />
+*Speed Up: Increases speed of your raccoon for a faster getaway <br />
-Pause: Freezes all dogs in place for a few seconds
+*Pause: Freezes all dogs in place for a few seconds <br />